tnmy44/gitlab-analytics/transform/snowflake-dbt/models/common/common.md

 {% docs dim_ping_metric_daily_snapshot %}

-This slowly changing dimension type 2 model allows for historic reporting of the  `dim_usage_ping_metric` table that maps directly to the [Gitlab Metrics Dictionary](https://metrics.gitlab.com/). `snapshot_id` has been included to be used in the join.
+This slowly changing dimension type 2 model allows for historic reporting of the  `dim_ping_metric` table that maps directly to the [Gitlab Metrics Dictionary](https://metrics.gitlab.com/). `snapshot_id` has been included to be used in the join.

 For this reason `metrics_path` is not unique.